sensel/morph-docs/docs/morph.md

 Without an Overlay, the force sensing surface can be used with the [Visualizer](#visualizer) in the Sensel App to view pressure levels and contact regions.
 It is no more or less durable than the rest of the case.

 ### Battery Life
 The Morph has a built-in rechargeable 3.7 volt Lithium Ion Polymer battery rated at 420 mAh.
-Under normal usage, you can expect six to eight hours of use from a fully charged battery.
-On standby, the battery can last up to a week.

 ### Care and Feeding